WELCOME TO HOUSTON SLEEP ASSOCIATES

 MEET DR. HOLLY BOONE, DMD

-During the period of COVID, our patients were affected by the CPAP parts recalls.
-Unfortunately, many of the recalled parts were not available for replacement leading to individuals not wearing their CPAP devices at all.
-Dr. Boone was very concerned leading her to grow a passion for providing sleep apnea and alternative therapy.
+During COVID-19, our patients were affected by the CPAP parts recalls.
+Unfortunately, many recalled parts were unavailable for replacement, so individuals could not wear their CPAP devices.
+Dr. Boone was very concerned, which led her to develop a passion for providing sleep apnea and alternative therapy.

-At Houston Sleep Associates Dr. Boone and Team are committed to helping the community have an alternative to treat their sleep apnea and resolve snoring without the use of a machine or surgery.
-Dr. Holly is a Qualified Dentist with the American Academy of Dental Sleep Medicine where she has completed over 125 hours of Dental Sleep Medicine training.
+At Houston Sleep Associates, Dr. Boone and the team are committed to helping the community find an alternative to treating sleep apnea and resolving snoring without a machine or surgery.
+Dr. Holly is a qualified dentist with the American Academy of Dental Sleep Medicine, where she has completed over 125 hours of training in dental sleep medicine.

-Our patients receive the most cutting-edge treatment modalities by applying the research-based educational training Dr. Holly continues to receive regularly through the American Academy of Dental Sleep Medicine (AADSM) and the American Academy of Sleep Medicine (AASM).
+Our patients receive the most cutting-edge treatment modalities by applying the research-based educational training Dr. Holly regularly receives through the American Academy of Dental Sleep Medicine (AADSM) and the American Academy of Sleep Medicine (AASM).

 WHY DID YOU BECOME A DENTIST?

-Dr. Holly knew that she wanted to become a dentist since the age of three!
-She always enjoyed collecting teeth growing up, and another big influence was that her great-grandmother passed away shortly after having her teeth removed.
-This experience made her want to help as many people as possible so they could avoid the same thing happening to them.
-Once she started working here at the dental office as a dental hygienist, Dr. Tamborello inspired her to continue following her dreams, and the rest is history.
+Since she was three, Dr. Holly has known she wanted to become a dentist.
+Another significant influence on her life was her great-grandmother, who passed away shortly after having her teeth removed.
+This experience made her want to help as many people as possible avoid the same fate.
+Once she started collecting teeth at the dental office as a dental hygienist, Dr. Tamborello inspired her to continue following her dreams, and the rest is history.

 SET UP AN APPOINTMENT TODAY

-If you’re ready to start planning your first appointment or just have a question about our dental office, then you can contact us with the information listed below.
-You can call during our listed business hours to have one of our team members assist you right away.
-Email us or fax us at any time, and someone will be in touch with you shortly to accommodate your request.
+If you’re ready to start planning your first appointment or have questions about our dental office, please get in touch with us using the information listed below.
+You can call during our listed business hours to have one of our team members assist you immediately.
+Please email us or fax us at any time, and someone will be in touch with you shortly to accommodate your request.
 Please use the map below to plan your route to our dental office.

 Houston Sleep Associates is Located in Montrose